The Strangest Animal Found in Each State

 Connecticut: Star-nosed mole

 Star-nosed moles, according to National Geographic, eat faster than any other mammal on Earth.
 They decide if something is edible in 8 milliseconds and devour their meal (mostly bugs) in less than two-tenths of a second.
 They owe part of their ability to the extremely efficient operation of their nervous system and partly to their hideous “noses.”
 The star, which contains 100,000 nerve fibers contained into a space smaller than your fingertip, is the most sensitive touch organ in any mammal.
 They are also the only mammal known to smell underwater and again they have their grotesque snouts to thank.
 Moles blow bubbles into the water and then re-inhale them to catch a whiff of potential prey.
-Check out the amazing abilities and adaptations of 10 other species.
+If you think that’s fascinating, meet the 10 animals with real superpowers.

 Deleware: Common grackle